-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of Kennedy Krieger Institute, Inc. and Affiliates as of June 30, 2017 and 2016, and the results of their operations, changes in net assets, and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion based on our audits, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of Kennedy Krieger Institute, Inc. and Affiliates as of June 30, 2017 and 2016, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.